 This sounds easy but we can’t just ignore the long train of thoughts inside our brain.
 A simple exercise can actually help empty your mind.
 This is tried and tested by me.

 Go to the place (eg. your room) where no one can disturb you or even see you.
 Take a notebook or blank papers and a pen with you.
 Start writing any thoughts, words or sentences that come to your mind in any language.
 Do not bother about it being right or wrong.
-Write until you’re either exhausted or short of thoughts.
+Write until you’re either exhausted or out of thoughts.

 Once you are done, take a deep breath and look into the void.
 Avoid moving too much.